 Where is Jessie Warren Now?

 Warren was selected seventh overall in the 2018 NPF Draft by the USSSA Pride.
 Through two professional seasons, Warren picked up right where she left off.
 She clubbed 10 home runs and 39 RBIs in that span, and she became just the fourth woman ever to be awarded a Rawlings Gold Glove Award in 2019, adding to her incredible career accolades.
 She also spent time coaching at a high school in Tampa and spends time giving lessons as well.

-“For the little kid out of Tampa that didn?t play on a huge club team, for the young woman at Florida State that was able to make a play that put us on the national stage, for all those little things that are all the stories that we love to hear about, she is part of them,” Alameda told Softball America.
+"For the little kid out of Tampa that didn't play on a huge club team, for the young woman at Florida State that was able to make a play that put us on the national stage, for all those little things that are all the stories that we love to hear about, she is part of them," Alameda told Softball America.

 If there's one name to know in FSU softball's long and storied history of excellence, it's without a doubt Jessie Warren, the greatest hitter and clutch performer in ACC history.